darkrenaissance/darkfi/doc/src/arch/dao.md

   amongst DAO members if they wish to remove the restriction on who can make proposals.
     * OZ does this with a canceller role that has the ability to cancel proposals.
+    * In the future allow multiple keys for this so you can see who makes proposals.

 Optional: many DAOs these days implement Abstain, which increases the quorum